aditya2001/java-interview-questions/README.md

 Parent p = new Child():

-This type of initialization is used to access only the members present in the parent class and the methods which are overridden in the child class.
+Upcasting involves assigning superclass reference variable to child class object.This helps to access parent clas members and overridden methods of child class.
 Upcasting supports polymorphism.

 # Exception Handling
 An Exception is an event that disrupts the normal flow of the program.
 Exception Handling is a mechanism to handle runtime errors such as ClassNotFoundException, IOException, SQLException, RemoteException, etc.

+Benefits-
+1. Prevents program crashes.
+2. Provides info about error.
+3. Allows to recover from errors.

 ![img_1.png](img_1.png)